jnunes-ds/bitcoin_price/README.md

 # bitcoin_price

 A new Flutter application.
-The app must calculate the price of bitcoin from BRL currency (Brazilian Real).
+The app must calculate the price of bitcoin from BRL currency (Brazilian Real) and USD (American Dollar).

 ## Getting Started